dealroom-caching/sectors-table-data/SETUP-INSTRUCTIONS.md

-# Setup Instructions for lp-data Repository
+# Setup Instructions for sectors-table-data Repository

 ## Step 1: Initialize the Repository